PublicInMotionGmbH/ui-kit/packages/card/README.md

-# Talixo Switcher
+# Talixo Card

-It's just simple wrapper for checkbox, which behaves more like switcher with Yes/No options.
+It's just simple wrapper for Card component.

 ## How to install

-Package is available as `@talixo/switcher` in NPM registry, so you can use it in your project using `npm install @talixo/switcher --save` or `yarn add @talixo/switcher`.
+Package is available as `@talixo/card` in NPM registry, so you can use it in your project using `npm install @talixo/card --save` or `yarn add @talixo/card`.

 ## Requirements